herveguetin/zermatt-docs/docs/features/modules.md

 As its name suggests, it gathers all modules and rewrites declared in `zermatt.json` files.
 The target paths match the actual paths in the `pub/static/frontend/...` directories.
 As the Zermatt frontend build also lives there, it will directly load the modules from the Magento-generated static assets.

+The `zermatt-lock.json` should not be changed by hand.

 And, you guessed it, `zermatt-lock.json` **must be regenerated each time a module is added or removed.**